 The Gorilla Fund works mainly in the areas in and around the Virunga Mountains of the Democratic Republic of Congo, Congo, and Rwanda.
 Thanks to their efforts, the mountain gorilla is currently the only wild ape with a growing population.

 Donations: The Dian Fossey Gorilla Fund International offers a number of options to help protect the world’s gorillas.
 One-time donations are always accepted.
 You may also choose to become a monthly donor, travel with the Fund to Rwanda to see the gorillas, or symbolically adopt a mountain gorilla.
 Find out more about these donation options here.

 Florida Greyhound Rescues

-What Florida Greyhound Rescues Do: During the recent 2018 mid-term elections, the state of Florida overwhelmingly voted to phase out greyhound racing.
-While this may be good news, it also leaves about 8,000 dogs in need of homes between now and 2020.
+What Florida Greyhound Rescues Do: During the 2018 mid-term elections, the state of Florida overwhelmingly voted to phase out greyhound racing by the end of 2020.
+While this may be good news, it also leaves about 8,000 dogs in need of homes this year.
 Greyhound-specific rescue groups — many of which already work at capacity — will have more dogs than ever in need of help.
 This is an excellent time to support those rescues.
 In addition to taking in the dogs from tracks and shelters, these rescues teach the former racers how to be family dogs.
 They then screen potential families to find just the right fit.

-Donations: Each rescue works independently, so we encourage any potential donors to research the greyhound rescue that best fits their interests and shares their goals.
+Donations: Each rescue works independently, so potential donors should research the greyhound rescue that best fits their interests and shares their goals.
 A few Florida-based greyhound rescues which will be doing their part to help these beautiful dogs include: